zenobiapanvelwalla/275-Term-Project/README.md

 ### Tech

-Baby Movie Central uses of the following technologies
+Movie Central uses of the following technologies

 * [ReactJS] - HTML enhanced to make single page web apps
+* [Spring Boot] - Freamework used for developing backend
 * [Eclipse Oxygen] - IDE used for developing the backend
 * [Bootstrap 4] - For designing the front end
 * [AWS RDS] - For deploying the MySQL database